Occam’s – Inflation

 But as tidy a story as we can tell for why we should expect rising inflation rates, we actually have another really good tool to predict what inflation will look like going forward – the markets.

 Predicting Future Inflation

-    At their core, the financial market are really complex prediction machines.
+At their core, the financial markets are really complex prediction machines.
 You have innumerable people, using trillions of dollars, trying to guess what’s going to happen next – and they really care about getting it right.
 The financial markets are how we collectively harness and collect that information.
 While I would never say that the markets ever actually get anything “right,” the markets usually provide the best guess that we’ve got based on the currently available information.

 And with inflation, we have a really easy way to see what the market expects inflation to look like through time.
-By looking at the spread between the yields of TIPS (Treasury Inflation Protected Securities – basically treasury bonds that adjust based on inflation) and Treasury bonds of the same maturity, we can see how much people are willing to pay to remove inflation risk.
+By looking at the spread between the yields of TIPS (Treasury Inflation-Protected Securities – basically treasury bonds that adjust based on inflation) and Treasury bonds of the same maturity, we can see how much people are willing to pay to remove inflation risk.
 The difference between those two yields is what the market expects inflation to look like over the life of the bond.

-    We’ll look at the real numbers in a minute, but as an example, if a Treasury bond maturing in 20 years had a yield of 4%, and the 20 year TIPS had a yield of 2%, the market is predicting that inflation will be roughly 2% per year over the next 20 years.
+We’ll look at the real numbers in a minute, but as an example, if a Treasury bond maturing in 20 years had a yield of 4%, and the 20-year TIPS had a yield of 2%, the market is predicting that inflation will be roughly 2% per year over the next 20 years.
 We can say this because that’s the differential that investors are willing to pay to get rid of that inflation risk.

 Current Inflation Estimates